esperanca/personal_website/src/posts/weeknote-023.md

 ### Brazilian cheese

 We got this huge delivery yesterday, a cheese box from Ireland.
 It’s a Brazilian guy living in Dublin, who managed to replicate the taste of the cheese from my home town.
 I’ve spent some time this morning grating the mature cheese.
-Leili will be working her magic.
-I can’t wait to eat Pão de Queijo with a Brazilian friend who is visiting us this morning.
+Leili will be working her magic preparing Pão de Queijo.
+Life is good.

 ### Healthcheck